This page contains all relevant information related to Washington University Libraries’ current operations and response

 Buildings and Access

-All Danforth Campus locations remain closed to the public, with the exception of John M. Olin Library.
+All Danforth Campus locations remain closed, with the exception of John M. Olin Library, which is offering limited services to faculty, students, and staff by appointment and as outlined below.

 - See the websites for the Bernard Becker Medical Library and Law Library for the latest hours and operations information.